andyarensman/prepacker-app/README.md

 The frontend sends the url to the backend which uses cheerio and axios to grab any relevant data from an REI page.
 The REI product pages are mostly similar, but there are usually multiple options for data such as weight, price, and category.
 In these cases I would grab the first one found.
 Users are expected to confirm the information is correct - perhaps a warning should be placed.

-If I allow for users to scrape from another website in the future, I will need to make sure the website has consistent product pages - I'm a little worried that Amazon's format would be a little too unpredictable for getting gear data.
+If I allow for users to scrape from another website in the future, I will need to make sure the website has consistent product pages - I'm a little worried that Amazon's format would be a little too unpredictable for getting accurate gear data.

 Originally I planned to scrape image urls and use those as images next to the gear data.
 This looked really nice, however I soon realized that this would likely be a copyright violation, so I scrapped the idea.
-I may allow users to upload their own images in the future and host them on Imgur like I did with a my [Hiker Tracker App](https://github.com/andyarensman/Hiker-Tracker).
+I may allow users to upload their own images in the future and host them on Imgur like I did with my [Hiker Tracker App](https://github.com/andyarensman/Hiker-Tracker).

 <a id="auth"></a>